open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 > How did you organize the development process?

-{{< expand "Show answer">}} The development process for the PCB mainly took place in GitHub as a collaboration platform.
+{{< expand "Show answer">}} So the development process for the PCB mainly took place in GitHub, as as a collaboration platform.
 The repository is placed in GitHub.
-For the electric design, I'm using KiCad as a development tool to design components as being offline.
-When it's ready, you place the design fire to play some guitar and make some comments.
-To get a workflow you have to use the tools placed on GitHub and then iterating if you want to go into selection.
+For the electric design, I'm using KiCAD as an offline development tool, to design the component.
+And then, you placed ready design files in place in Github, and make some comments.
+We used the Git workflow, you have there and yeah.
+So this about development, using the tools on GitHub and then iterating.
 {{< /expand >}}

 {{< card2 "Work Coordination">}}
-It’s like the usual software kit workflow where you have other people contribute, make a pull, push or merge requests or give comments.
+It’s like the usual software kit workflow where you have other people who contribute, make a pull, push or merge requests or give comments.

 Different people are working with different styles and the documentation gets a little bit unstructured and messy, contribution guideline for the hardware design help mitigate these issues.